Did you know that 96% of farms are family owned? Farms may look a little different these days, but they've only improved from the past.

 Meet the Farmer, Gary Asay

-Gary and his wife Barbara opeate their third generation farm in from Henry County.
-He has 300 crop acres in addition to his 9,500 head wean-to-finish hog farm.
-Take a quick tour of their finishing barns in the video above.
+Gary and his wife Barbara are third generation farmers from Henry County.
+They have 300 crop acres and recently sold their 9,500 head wean-to-finish hog farm to a local next generation farm family.
+Take a quick tour of the finishing barns in the video above.

 Pig Farming Today